jschristie/docs/sources/integrate/openid-connect.md

 * _Add Request URI:_ Use this option to add the Request URI

 ### Multi-Factor Authentication for Clients
 The `acr_values` parameter is used to specify the use of specific multi-factor authentication for each client.
 If a scenario is presented where different clients use different authentication mechanism, then the `acr_value` parameter is used to specify the choice.
-The supported authentication modes are U2F, DUO, Basic, oxPush/SuperGluu, Google+ and internal LDAP.
+Out of the box, GLuu Server supports U2F, DUO, Basic, oxPush/SuperGluu, Google+ and internal LDAP authentication.
 While registering new clients, put the mode in `Add Default ACR value` to chosen mechanism.
 The authentication mechanism must be enabled in the `Custom Scripts` section as well.

 **Supported ACR Values in Client Registration: "u2f", "duo", "basic", "mt", "oxpush2", "gplus", "internal"**

-The ACR value dictates the authorization server to use the specific authorization server to process the request.
 The values appear in order of preference and the successful authentication is sent as the acr claim value in the issued ID Token.
 The table below explains the acr values.
-Please click on the description to navigate to enabling the specific authentication guide for Gluu Server.
+Please click on the description to access the specific how-to guide for the ACR declared authentication.

 |  ACR Value  	| Description			|
 |---------------|-------------------------------|